353words/faster-pandas/README-Memory.md

 * `[7]` We use `memory_usage` to see how much each row
 * `[8]` We measure the total memory consumed

-We went from 11MB on compressed on disk to 314MB in memory!
+We went from 11MB compressed on disk to 314MB in memory!

-### Use Only the Data You Need
+### Load Only the Data You Need

 It seems trivial, but you should load only the data you need.
 Let's say we'd like to measure the average daily revenue.
 We need only the `tpep_pickup_datetime` and the `total_amount` columns.